 – Do not stop until you have made those number of calls or sent those numbers of faxes/emails.

 – Every time that you do make a contact with someone at the practice, ensure that you glean some additional information about the practice staff or doctors and add that to your notes in the CRM or spreadsheet.

-– Make sure that you team up with your practice folks that schedule appointments and ensure that they capture the referring physician information for each patient.
+– Make sure that you team up with your schedulers and ensure that they capture the referring physician information for each patient.

 – Make sure that you get a list of all appointments created in your EMR from the day before, identify all the patients that came in from referring providers that you are targeting.
 The next time you reach out to them, you would be calling to thank them.